-Therefore only data for plants under construction in 2002 (with operation start in 2002 and 2003) was estimated.
+Therefore only data for plants under construction in 2002 (with operation start in 2002, 2003 and 2004) was estimated.
 All others efficiencies were calculated.
-To the best of our knowledge there was no retrofit/modernization of the older fossil-fuelled power plants in the analyzed period (2001 to 2003).
+To the best of our knowledge there was no retrofit/modernization of the older fossil-fuelled power plants in the analyzed period (2002 to 2004).
 For that reason project participants find the application of such numbers to be not only reasonable but the best available option.

-The aggregated hourly dispatch data got from ONS was used to determine the lambda factor for each of the years with data available (2001, 2002 and 2003).
+The aggregated hourly dispatch data got from ONS was used to determine the lambda factor for each of the years with data available (2002, 2003 and 2004).
 The Low-cost/Must-run generation was determined as the total generation minus fossil-fuelled thermal plants generation, this one determined through daily dispatch data provided by ONS.
 All this information has been provided to the validators, and extensively discussed with them, in order to make all points crystal clear.

 On the following pages, a summary of the analysis is provided.
-First, the table with the 122 plants dispatched by the ONS are provided.
+First, the table with the 130 plants dispatched by the ONS are provided.
 Then, a table with the summarized conclusions of the analysis, with the emission factor calculation displayed.
-Finally, the load duration curves for the S-SE-MW system are presented.
+Next, the load duration curves for the S-SE-MW system are presented.
+Finally, the table providing the grid-connected emission reduction is shown.